Open-Models/Base/organisation/contribution-guidelines.md

 Everyone can contribute according to their skills and means, so feel free if other ways of contributing come to mind.

-Contributions can be made both to the content of the knowledge brick and in a more ancillary way.
+Contributions can be made both to the content of the knowledge base and in a more ancillary way.

 But above all, the more you understand about open models, the more comfortable you'll be in your ability to contribute.
 Take the time to assimilate the subject ❤️

 ## Contribute to content

-The content of the brick and any modifications are based on a [Github repository](https://github.com/Open-Models/Brique).
+The content of the base and any modifications are based on a [Github repository](https://github.com/Open-Models/Brique).

 At the moment, there are real technical obstacles to contribution, and a certain mastery of Git/Github and Markdown will be required to produce the content (guide coming soon?).